bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Generation
 - When generating an extension, a template extension is required.
 The correct template must be used and the following guidelines will help:
 	- Addons
-	Addons are only created when intending to define or overwrite web content in the form of content pages, views, tags, javascript, css among others.
+	Addons are only created when intending to define or overwrite web content in the form of content pages, views, tags, javascript, and css among others.

-		The **yaddon** template must be used
+		The **yaddon** template must be used for all
 	- Web Service Extension
 		Web service extensions must use the **ywebservices** (1st preference ) or **ycommercewebservices** extensions as templates
 	- Other Extensions